 We live in an increasingly connected world, not only connecting a growing number of people and devices, but also machines and sensors.
-Through communication technologies, a large number of new innovative applications are created and adding value in diverse areas such as manufacturing, energy, medicine, and transportation.
+Through communication technologies, a large number of new innovative applications are created and add value in diverse areas such as manufacturing, energy, medicine, and transportation.

 Chalmers researchers are answering key questions such as: